archetype-themes/reference-components/README.md

 - `scripts/`: Contains common scripts that components can reference.
 - `styles/`: Contains common styles that components can reference.

-> **_NOTE:_** Behind the scenes, ny asset files added to your components will automatically be moved to your theme's `assets/` directory.
-Similarly, any Liquid files will automatically be moved to the `snippets/` directory.
+> **_NOTE:_** Behind the scenes, any asset files added to your components will automatically be compiled to your theme's `assets/` directory.
+Similarly, any Liquid files will automatically be compiled to the `snippets/` directory.

 #### Liquid component file